top of page

 Running With the Pack

-The XL Center, formerly known as the Hartford Civic Center, is the largest arena in the state of Connecticut.
-It was originally built in 1974 as part of a downtown project that included an adjacent mall, convention center, office space, hotel and parking garage.
+The XL Center, formerly known as the Hartford Civic Center, was built in 1974 as part of a downtown project that included an adjacent mall, convention center, office space, hotel and parking garage.
 Some people still refer to the XL Center as “The Mall,” even though the mall portion of the complex was demolished in 2004 and replaced with a 36-story residential tower.

 The original hockey tenants of the facility were the New England Whalers of the World Hockey Association, who were re-christened as the Hartford Whalers when the franchise joined the National Hockey League in 1979.
 When the Whalers left town in 1997 to become the Carolina Hurricanes, the New York Rangers placed their top farm team in Hartford.
-Aside from a brief rebranding as the Connecticut Whale, the Wolf Pack have called the XL Center home since.
+The Wolf Pack have won one Calder Cup, in 2000.

-In addition to serving as home to the Wolf Pack, the XL Center serves as the occasional home of the UConn Huskies men’s and women’s basketball team, as well as the UConn men’s hockey team.
+In addition to serving as home to the Wolf Pack, the XL Center serves as the occasional home of the UConn Huskies men’s and women’s basketball and men’s hockey teams.

-The franchise that eventually became the Hartford Wolf Pack began its existence as the Providence Reds, one of the charter members of the Canadian-American Hockey League.
+The Hartford Wolf Pack franchise is the oldest continuously operating minor league hockey team in North America.
+The Wolf Pack began its existence as the Providence Reds in 1926 as one of the charter members of the Canadian-American Hockey League.
 The Reds played in Providence until the 1976 season, when they moved to Binghamton, New York, where they played as the Dusters, Whalers, and Rangers.
-In their various incarnations, the Wolf Pack is the oldest continuously operating minor league hockey team in North America.
-Only the National Hockey League’s Montreal Canadiens, Toronto Maple Leafs, and Boston Bruins have been in existence longer.
+Among all professional teams in North America, only the National Hockey League’s Montreal Canadiens, Toronto Maple Leafs, and Boston Bruins have been in existence longer.

 Food & Beverage 5

-Visiting fans looking for a bit of local flavor should seek out Ted’s Cheeseburgers, which features gourmet burgers cooked in a style unique to Central Connecticut: they are steamed.
-Steaming the burgers creates a very juicy burger with a taste you won’t find anywhere else.
-Also, local favorite Bear’s Barbeque operates a small stand selling brisket, pulled pork and their popular mac and cheese.
+Stadium Journey recommends Ted’s Cheeseburgers, which features gourmet burgers cooked in a style unique to Central Connecticut: they are steamed.
+Steaming the burgers creates a very juicy burger with a unique flavor.

-On Friday and Saturday nights the Wolf Pack offer “Hockey Happy Hour,” where fans can hang out in the Coliseum Club for two hours before face off.
-For a five dollar fee, fans can enjoy an appetizer buffet and two dollar beers.
-During the game, the XL Lounge, which overlooks the ice from atop sections 120-123, is open for fans to watch the game while they enjoy draft beer and food specials.
+On Friday and Saturday nights the Wolf Pack offer “Hockey Happy Hour”, where fans can hang out in the Heritage Club for two hours before face off.
+For a ten-dollar fee, fans can enjoy an appetizer buffet and two-dollar beers.

 Atmosphere 3